qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Dummy platform
 ^^^^^^^^^^^^^^

-In addition to the real instruments presented in the :ref:`main_doc_instruments` section, Qibolab provides the :class:`qibolab.instruments.dummy.DummyInstrument`.
+In addition to the real instruments presented in the :ref:`main_doc_instruments` section, Qibolab provides the :class:`qibolab.instruments.DummyInstrument`.
 This instrument represents a controller that returns random numbers of the proper shape when executing any pulse sequence.
-This instrument is also part of the dummy platform which is defined in :py:mod:`qibolab.dummy` and can be initialized as
+This instrument is also part of the dummy platform which is defined in :py:mod:`qibolab._core.dummy` and can be initialized as

 .. testcode::  python